hapax/hapax.github.io/assets/patterns.md

 Unlike physics, we do not "explain" the regularities.
-But the work of mathematics is to reason from the simple regularities to theorems, surprising relationships between objects, symmetries, transformations, means of calculation, and so on.
+But the work of mathematics is to reason from the simple regularities to theorems: properties we did not expect.
-These are *deep patterns*, in just the same way that natural laws are deep patterns for experiment.
+I think that theorems constitute *deep patterns* in mathematics, in just the same way that natural laws are deep patterns for physics.
-And it is these deep patterns which are of most interest in both physics and maths.
+It is these deep patterns which are of real interest in both domains.
 Our next metapattern is a statement (or perhaps definition?) to this effect:

 ---